-The Investment Checkup Tool is another great addition to the Personal Capital lineup.
-After you link your accounts, this tool analyzes how well your investments are doing and provides ideas for how they could do even better.
+The Investment Checkup Tool is another powerful addition to the Personal Capital lineup.
+After linking your accounts, this tool performs an analysis on the success of your investments.
+Then, it generates ideas for how they could do even better.
 You’ll even get a customized investment plan based on your current portfolio holdings and stated goals.

 How We Use It: This is another valuable tool that we use on a semi-regular basis.
-Because we are DIY investors, we’ve used the suggestions on a number of occasions to rebalance our portfolio so it aligns with our ideal asset allocation mix.
-Before we make a change, we always compare Personal Capital’s suggestions with those provided by our brokerage account.
-When we get a suggestion from both to rebalance our holdings in a certain manner (which is almost always the case), we go ahead and make the change.
+As DIY investors, we consider the suggestions offered about our ideal asset allocation mix.
+Before making any changes, we always compare Personal Capital’s suggestions with those provided by our brokerage account.
+When they are both telling us to rebalance our holdings in a certain manner (which is almost always the case), we go ahead and make the change.

-Last but not least, Personal Capital also offers a fantastic retirement planning calculator.
+Personal Capital also offers a fantastic retirement planning calculator.
 With this tool you can set your retirement goals and measure whether your financial plan is on track to meet them.
-It’s a pretty cool little tool, and – again – it is completely free!
+It’s a pretty cool feature, and – again – it is completely free!

 The Retirement Planner isn’t just a simple calculator, though.
 It also helps you plan for big expenses (like college, weddings, etc.), income events (like raises and social security payments), as well as analyze your spending and savings habits.
-For reals y’all, it is a pretty powerful tool.
-Best of all, it’s completely FREE!
-Hopefully, your Retirement Planner will look something like this:
+So yeah, it’s pretty powerful.

 Simple.
 They provide wealth management services.